 The Mataura might just be New Zealand’s most famous trout river.
 It offers over 150km of fishable water, and some of the most consistent mayfly hatches in the country.
 Trout raise throughout the day.
 The evening rises over the warm summer months can be spectacular.

-The lower river, is often overlooked by anglers.
-There the river is wide and slow but is home to some of the rivers largest fish.
 On average, this section is around 75m across and shoreline access can be difficult.
 Night fishing black wooly buggers can produce trout of trophy proportions.
-It also an excellent river for trolling behind a kayak.
+It is also an excellent river for trolling behind a kayak.

 This is a very popular river, so best fished early in the season.
 By late season the trout become wary and increasingly line shy.
 Long tippets, and precise presentation is required for any chance of success.